27Apoorva/TheRoboticsBlogger/_posts/2023-11-10-Kinematic-Modelling-for-Mobile-Robots.md

 <!--excerpt.start-->
 <p style="margin: 20px 3rem;">
 The concept of kinematic modeling is very well studied be it for the AMRs or robotic arms.
-Being an expert in mobile robotics, I have spent years in the exploration of planners and controllers of differential drive robots.
-Although there is always a limitation in the motion range, differential drive is still the most common kinematic model so far.
+Being an expert in mobile robotics, I have spent years in the exploration of planners and controllers of differential-drive robots.
+Although there is always a limitation in the motion range, differential-drive is still the most common kinematic model so far.
 I have recently started seeing a shift and the adaptation of holonomic robots coming up.<br>
 In this blog, I wanted to list the kinematics for both non-holonomic and holonomic robots, along with recommended controllers and planners.
 </p>
 <!--excerpt.end-->